-Conventional or topping cycle CHP systems virtually always require an increase in the use of natural gas on-site in order to produce electricity.
-Different jurisdictions and experts across the country have employed and/or put forward a variety of approaches to addressing how increased on-site gas consumption should be reflected in the attribution of electric savings to CHP systems.
-Those approaches range from ignoring the increased gas use (i.e. no “penalty”) to roughly 40-60% “penalties”, depending on the CHP efficiency, based on the number of kWh that could have been produced had the increased gas Btu’s been used on the grid (a grid “Btu equivalency”).
+Conventional or topping cycle CHP systems virtually always require an increase in the use of fuel onsite in order to produce electricity.
+Different jurisdictions and experts across the country have employed and/or put forward a variety of approaches to addressing how increased onsite fuel consumption should be reflected in the attribution of electric savings to CHP systems.
+Those approaches range from ignoring the increased fuel use (i.e., no “penalty”) to roughly 40-60% “penalties”, depending on the CHP efficiency, based on the number of kWh that could have been produced had the increased fuel Btus been used on the grid (a grid “Btu equivalency”).
 Several other approaches produce results in between those two extremes.
-The approach reflected in the tables above is generally consistent with approaches recently put forward by the Southwest Energy Efficiency Project (SWEEP), Insitutue for Industrial Productivity (IIP) and others which essentially establish an electric savings “penalty” that is equal to the amount of kWh that could be produced by the electric grid with a “carbon emissions budget” that is equal to the emissions associated with the increased on-site gas consumption.
+The approach reflected in the tables above is generally consistent with approaches recently put forward by the Southwest Energy Efficiency Project (SWEEP), Institute for Industrial Productivity (IIP) and others which essentially establish an electric savings “penalty” that is equal to the amount of kWh that could be produced by the electric grid with a “carbon emissions budget” that is equal to the emissions associated with the increased onsite fuel consumption.
 The result of this “carbon equivalency” approach is a savings penalty that will typically range from 20% to 35%.
 That result is also solidly in the middle of the two extremes discussed above.

-There are also a variety of ways one could treat the potential for gas utilities’ to claim savings from CHP projects in their EEPS portfolios.
-For projects in which a gas utility EEPS program is involved, the tables above treat savings from CHP installations in two steps: (1) a fuel-switch from electricity to gas (i.e. using more gas to eliminate the need to generate as much electricity on the grid); and (2) possible increases in CHP efficiency above a “benchmark” level.
-When both electric EEPS and gas EEPS programs are involved in a project, the electric utility claims all the savings associated with a fuel-switch up to a “benchmark” 65% efficient CHP system.
-The gas utility then claims all the savings associated with increasing CHP efficiencies above that benchmark level (e.g. if the CHP efficiency is 75%, the gas utility claims the gas savings associated with an increase in CHP efficiency from 65% to 75%).
+There are also a variety of ways one could treat the potential for gas utilities to claim savings from CHP projects in their EEPS portfolios.
+For projects in which a natural gas EEPS program is involved, the tables above treat savings from CHP installations in two steps: (1) a fuel-switch from electricity to natural gas (i.e., using more natural gas to eliminate the need to generate as much electricity on the grid); and (2) possible increases in CHP efficiency above a “benchmark” level.
+When both electric EEPS and gas EEPS programs are involved in a project, all the savings associated with a fuel-switch up to a “benchmark” 65% efficient CHP system is allocated to electric.
+All the savings associated with increasing CHP efficiencies above that benchmark level is allocated to natural gas (e.g., if the CHP efficiency is 75%, the natural gas savings associated with an increase in CHP efficiency from 65% to 75% is allocated to natural gas).
 That is consistent with the notion that CHP efficiency typically increases primarily by increasing use of the thermal ouput of the system (increasing the displacement of baseline gas use).
-For projects that involve only a gas utility EEPS program, the “benchmark” above which the gas utility can claim savings is lowered to 60%.
+For projects that involve only a natural gas EEPS program, the “benchmark” above which the gas utility can claim savings is lowered to 60%.

 Waste-Heat-to-Power CHP Systems :